-One year plus three months prior to the date that the continued approval is required pursuant to Coroners Act and its regulations, each prescribed entity seeking the continued approval of its policies, procedures, and practices must submit its Privacy, Information Security, Human Resources, and Organizational indicators as set out in Appendix "C" of the Coroners Act Addendum (the "indicators").
-Typically, approval is provided by October 31 of the required approval year; therefore, in typical circumstances, prescribed entities will submit their indicators to the IPC on August 1 of the year prior to the required approval year.
+One year plus three months prior to the date that the continued approval is required pursuant to the CYFSA and its regulations, each prescribed entity seeking the continued approval of its policies, procedures, and practices must submit its Privacy, Information Security, Human Resources, and Organizational indicators as set out in Appendix "C" of the CYFSA Addendum

+(the "indicators").
+Typically, approval is provided by October 31 of the required approval year.
+Therefore, in typical circumstances, the prescribed entity will submit its indicators to the IPC on August 1 of the year prior to the required approval year.

-Such indicators must be attached as an exhibit to the three-year review sworn affidavit the template of which is set out in Appendix "E" of the Coroners Act Addendum.
+Such indicators must be attached as an exhibit to the three-year review sworn affidavit the template of which is set out in Appendix "E" of the CYFSA Addendum.

-The sworn affidavit must be executed by the Chief Executive Officer or the Executive Director (or equivalent position), as the case may be, who is ultimately accountable for ensuring that the policies, procedures, and practices of the prescribed entity comply with Coroners Act and its regulations, as elaborated by the requirements in the "Coroners Act Addendum", and has taken steps that are reasonable in the circumstances to ensure that these policies, procedures, and practices are implemented.
+The sworn affidavit must be executed by the Chief Executive Officer or the Executive Director (or equivalent position), as the case may be, who is ultimately accountable for ensuring that the policies, procedures, and practices of the prescribed entity comply with the CYFSA and its regulations, as elaborated by the requirements in Appendices "A" and "B" of the CYFSA Addendum, and has taken steps that are reasonable in the circumstances to ensure that these policies, procedures, and practices are implemented.

-The IPC may request that the sworn affidavit be re-submitted during the IPC's three-year review, including where the previously submitted affidavit does not comply with the requirements of Appendix "E", or the exhibits to that affidavit do not comply with the requirements of the Coroners Act Addendum, or where the sworn affidavit is otherwise no longer accurate.
+The IPC may request that the sworn affidavit be re-submitted during the IPC's three-year review, including where the previously submitted affidavit does not comply with the requirements of Appendix "E", or the exhibits to that affidavit do not comply with the requirements of the CYFSA Addendum, or where the three-year review sworn affidavit is otherwise no longer accurate.